menu

 The most common language spoken in Hayti is English.
 Other important languages spoken here include Spanish and African languages.

-One of the unique characteristics of the neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.0% of the neighborhoods in America.
+The neighborhood stands out for having an average per capita income lower than 99.0% of the neighborhoods in the United States.
 The neighborhood also has a greater percentage of children living in poverty (55.6%) than found in 95.9% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, the neighborhood is unique for having just 4.0% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 98.0% of America's neighborhoods.